kurtosis-tech/kardinal-playground/README.md

 6. 🌐 Set up nginx for the dev instance:
    - From the output of the previous command, copy the host value (it should look like `dev-[a-zA-Z0-9]+.app.localhost`)
+   - Kill any instances of the previous forwarding script
    - Run a new nginx instance with this host:
      ```
      ./scripts/forward.sh [your-dev-host-value]